RichardLi6/UsingCommandLine/docs/OrganizeFiles.md

 Well done on completing this comprehensive guide to organizing files with the Command Prompt.
 You've learned how to create directories, navigate through your file system, manage files, and ensure your digital space is neatly arranged.

-These skills are fundamental not just for organization but also for enhancing your efficiency and effectiveness in various computing tasks.
-Continue to apply these techniques, and you'll find that maintaining an orderly file system becomes a natural part of your computing routine.
+Now, you can go to [Search and Move Files](SearchMove.md) to discover how to search for files and move them around within your file system.